davecoll3/GotNoBeans/TESTING.md

 &nbsp;

 ### Events App: Toast Messages
 During the testing of the project, it was noticed that toast messages weren't appearing when adding, editing or deleting events from the site.
 This was unusual as toasts were appearing for almost everything else and were coming from the base template.
-I used print statemenets to check the code in the events views, all of which seemed okay.
-Using Google DevTools it was discovered that while the toasts were being rendered in the html, they were not being given the requsite 'show' class.
+I used print statements to check the code in the events views, all of which seemed okay.
+Using Google DevTools it was discovered that while the toasts were being rendered in the html, they were not being given the requisite 'show' class.

 ![Event Toasts Bug](/documentation/testing_images/toasts_bug.png)